 Slots – ARIA

 Do you want to play some slots?
-ARIA boasts the widest collection of slot machines across the Strip.
+ARIA Resort & Casino boasts the widest collection of slot machines on the Strip.
 From low-limit to extremely high-limit, ARIA has something for everyone.
 Themed slot machines and slot tournaments can really keep things interesting.
-If you want to spend a few days cranking the reels and not get bored of it, you can’t do better than ARIA. (website)
+If you want to spend a few days cranking the reels and not get bored of it, you can’t do better than ARIA.

-SPIN is ARIA’s high-limit room, the most exclusive slot experience in Vegas.
-SPIN has machines that cost up to $5000 per pull, but the payouts are also massive.
+ARIA’s High-Limit Lounge is one of the most exclusive slot experiences in Vegas.
+This high-limit area has machines that cost up to $5000 per pull, but the payouts are also massive.
 The entire experience is meant to be upscale and luxurious.
-Designed by New York architect, Peter Marino, the room has private bathrooms, a full-service dining area, and a team of butlers.

 Slots are one of the most accessible forms of gambling out there.
 If you’re interested in putting some money on the line but aren’t a total card shark, slots and ARIA might be just the thing for you.

-If you’d like to find out where to play vintage coin-operated slot machines, we tell you all about it in our article here.
+RELATED: If you’d like to find out where to play vintage coin-operated slot machines, I’ll tell you all about it in our article here.

 Poker – Bellagio

-With the large number of tables, there are generally lots of different games available.
+With a large number of tables, there are generally lots of different games available.
 At any given time, you can play

 - $1/$3 no-limit Hold’em